Top 10 Lists

 6. Absorb the culture using all five senses.
 Breathe in the air.
 Taste spices and culinary combinations.
 Step outside of your safe hotel and eat where the locals do.
 Don't ask the hotel staff where to go – they likely have a deal with a restaurant.
 Ask someone in a shop or just stroll the streets until you find an eatery filled with local patrons.
 Discover a tradition new to you but common to locals.
 Flamenco in Spain?
 Wine-tasting in Italy?
 Siesta in Mexico?

+7. Study up on the city/region/country.
 Read books, look online and talk to anyone who's traveled there – get insights on best and worst experiences so you know what to do and what to avoid before you go.
-Even 30 minutes of prep can help you avoid pitfalls, save you money or time, and make the trip more enjoyable.
+Even a little prep can help you avoid pitfalls, save you money or time, and make the trip more enjoyable.

 8. Be sensitive with camera in hand.
 While the country may look like a fairytale to you, this is other people's home.
-If you take photos of people not in your group, be as inconspicuous and non-chalant as possible.
+If you take photos of people not in your group, be as inconspicuous as possible.
 If you sense someone is uncomfortable with your attention on them, take heed and respect their privacy.

 10. Group travel abroad has its special consideration.
 By nature, you are likely a group of like-minded individuals excited for the journey and happy to be traveling together at last.
 It can be extra easy to be a little careless in group mentality.
 In addition to all of the above tips, if you're the trip planner, here are basics to prepare and share with the group:

 Blending in doesn't mean being unauthentic or unoriginal.
 It simply means respecting other cultures, religions, beliefs, and living conditions.
 Through careful observation, you just might find an understanding not only of how people in other countries move, work, eat, talk, but how you cope and operate in unfamiliar territory.
 That alone is an invaluable life experience.
-And putting yourself at the mercy of foreign driving rules, customs, food specialties inevitably will also expand your horizons, giving you a greater appreciation for those who travel on your turf.
+And putting yourself at the mercy of foreign driving rules, customs, food specialties will inevitably also expand your horizons, giving you a greater appreciation for those who travel on your turf.

 Permalink 🔗